mauliknariya/Ciclopes/README.md

   Works seamlessly with both **single-cell RNA-seq** and **spatial transcriptomics** data.

 - **Interpretable circular latent space**
-  The inferred latent variable corresponds to the cell cycle angle, allowing visualization and interpretation of progression through G1, S, G2, and M phases.
+  The inferred latent variable corresponds to the progression through the cell cycle.

 ---